Effexor: Side Effects, Withdrawal, and Addiction

 Effexor can have quite severe side effects.
 Most notably, women in their 3rd trimester of pregnancy have developed respiratory complications and have even had trouble eating, which has required prolonged hospitalization.

 Additional serious side effects of Effexor can include a life-threatening syndrome called serotonin syndrome.
 This syndrome can include agitation, sweating, changes in blood pressure, coma, confusion, and hallucinations.
-It is imperative if you are experiencing these emotions to contact your doctor immediately.
+If you believe you are experiencing serotonin syndrome, contact your doctor immediately.

 Aside from physical potential side effects, Effexor may also cause mental and emotional distress, even though the medication itself was created to alleviate these symptoms.
-Depression, suicidal thoughts, trouble sleeping, panic attacks and or feeling extreme agitation or restlessness are some of the most common side effects.
-These symptoms can occur during, and post taking Effexor.
+Depression, suicidal thoughts, trouble sleeping, panic attacks, and or feeling extreme agitation or restlessness are some of the most common side effects.
+These symptoms can occur during, and after taking Effexor.

 A downtown prescription drug store, representing effexor: side effects, addiction, and withdrawal.